Sean Fitzpatrick on the one that got away: Rugby World Cup final 1995

 Rugby's first and second World Cups in 1987 and 1991 were shorn of the Springboks as a result of the international sports boycott due to apartheid.
 The sport's third edition of the tournament in 1995 marked their first involvement.

-Joel Stransky would win the game in extra time with a 30-metre drop-goal, and at the conclusion of the final, South Africa president Nelson Mandela emerged, clad in Springbok kit, to pass skipper Francois Pienaar the William Webb Ellis Cup in a near unbelievable symbol of the nation's progression.
+Joel Stransky would win the game in extra time with a 30-metre drop-goal and at the conclusion of the final, South Africa president Nelson Mandela emerged - clad in Springbok kit - to pass the William Webb Ellis Cup to skipper Francois Pienaar in a near-unbelievable symbol of the nation's progression.

-It has gone down as one of the most iconic moments in the history of sport, and an image which will never be forgotten.
+It has gone down as one of the most iconic moments in the history of sport, and an image that will never be forgotten.

-"As I get older now, I'm 56-years-old and it's a few years on since that day in 1995, I almost feel very privileged to have been part of that particular game," Fitzpatrick told Sky Sports.
+"As I get older - I'm 56 now, and it's a few years on since that day in 1995 - I feel very privileged to have been part of that particular game," Fitzpatrick told Sky Sports.

-"I used to say that there wasn't many days that go by where I didn't think about that World Cup final.
+"I used to say there weren't many days that go by when I didn't think about that World Cup final.

-"But I suppose I look back, and when you look back on things you achieved or not, you think what could I have done differently?
+"But I suppose when you look back on things you achieved or not, you think - what could I have done differently?
 And I think a lot about that.

 "The one that got away?
-I think that is one that got away from us.
+That is one that got away from us.
 We had an opportunity a couple of times to win that game before extra time and we didn't take them.

 "I don't think we played our final the week before, I think we were as ready as we could be.
-Tactically I think we probably got it wrong, and Kitch Christie [Springbok head coach] did a great job of shutting us down.
+Tactically, we probably got it wrong, and Kitch Christie [Springbok head coach] did a great job of shutting us down.

 "But at the end of the day, it was 12-12 at full-time, and three points in extra time by Joel (Stransky) was the difference.